 One of the benefits of Fort Defiance is that there is very little traffic.
 The average commute to work is 16.77 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of adults in Fort Defiance with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.46% of adults in Fort Defiance have a bachelor's degree or advanced degree.
+The citizens of Fort Defiance are slightly less educated than the national average of 21.84% for the average city or town: 16.46% of adults in Fort Defiance have a bachelor's degree or advanced degree

 The per capita income in Fort Defiance in 2022 was $21,793, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $87,172 for a family of four.
 However, Fort Defiance contains both very wealthy and poor people as well.